 All You Need to Know About Additional Buyer’s Stamp Duty (ABSD)

 Most homebuyers are familiar with Buyer’s Stamp Duty (BSD) as it applies to all property transactions.
 However, one less common form of stamp duty when purchasing residential properties is the Additional Buyer’s Stamp Duty (ABSD).
-While everyone has to pay BSD, not all buyers have to pay ABSD.
+While everyone has to pay BSD, not all buyers have to pay ABSD as ABSD is paid on top of BSD.

 Stamp duties were first introduced in Singapore to regulate property prices.
 In a similar vein, ABSD was later instituted to manage the demand for residential properties to ensure that residential property remains affordable for Singaporeans.
 The main difference between BSD and ABSD lies in how they are calculated.
-The amount of payable BSD tax is dependent on the value of the property, regardless of the profile of the buyer.
+The amount of payable BSD tax is dependent on the value of the property, regardless of the profile of the buyer, while it depends on your ABSD liability.

 Do I Have to Pay Additional Buyer’s Stamp Duty (ABSD)?